reframejs/reframe/default-kit/readme.md

  - [@reframe/path-to-regexp](/path-to-regexp)
  - And other things.
 (See the default kit's source code to see these things.)

-The default kit is included by default.

 ### Usage

-To remove the default kit:
+The default kit is included by default and you have to opt-out if you don't want the default kit:

 ~~~js
 // reframe.config